All Episodes

 We're going to stop this dead in its tracks.

-We're not going to stop it a little bit every year, we're going to stop it now.
+We're not going to stop it a little bit every year.

-So the argument was over stopping and now dead total in its tracks or trying to, or being true to House rules and so forth, which was important to the leadership because the Democrats were not.
+So the argument was over stopping it now dead total in its tracks or trying to, or being true to House rules and so forth, which was important to the leadership because the Democrats were not.

 The Democrats just paid no attention to House rules.

-Even though I think when it when it comes to health care, the rules be damned.
+And the current Republican leadership does not want that albatross around their neck, even though I think when it comes to health care, the rules be damned.

 We're more concerned about the Constitution than we are House rules, right?

-Leadership, obviously want to be concerned with rules.
+Leadership obviously want to be concerned with rules.

 So at the forefront of this is Iowa Congressman Steve King, who says that we can defund Obamacare completely within the rules.